5nizza/aisy/readme.md

 ## Authors
-Ayrat Khalimov, and many thanks to Robert Koenighoffer.
+Ayrat Khalimov, and many thanks to Robert Koenighofer for fruitful discussions.